 Deconstructing a buzzword – MaaS

-The main concept for this integration is labelled by the trend word “MaaS”.
-Many cities are working on Mobility as a Service (MaaS) approaches to deepen the ease of sustainable transport alternatives.
+The main concept for this integration is labelled by the acronym “MaaS” (Mobility as a Service) Many cities are working on MaaS approaches to deepen the ease of sustainable transport alternatives.
 MaaS is about the following three aspects (inspired by Transit Protocol):

 - Offering a service with customer/user/traveler transport needs as the main focus